shigetaichi/xsv/README.md

 > Copyright (c) 2014 Jonathan Picques
 > https://github.com/gocarina/gocsv

-※　xsv does not include gocsv.
+※xsv does not include gocsv.

 ## 🚧Under Construction
 there is a lot of things to do before release.